dev-cetera/df_localization/README.md

 ## Example - Translating From Langauge Files:

-This is another way to use the package.
-It allows you to manually translate your text and store the translations in language files.
-This is useful when you want to have full control over your translations and don't want to rely on external services.
+This method allows you to manually translate text and store translations in language files (JSON or YAML).
+It's ideal for scenarios where you want full control over translations or need to work offline without relying on external services.

 ```dart
 import 'package:df_localization/df_localization.dart';